tkirk70/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
-## Performing analysis on Kickstarter data to uncover trends
+## Performing analysis on Kickstarter filtered by Theater campaigns by calendar month revealed the following chart
 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/46324081/143794358-d32ed46e-eeae-4163-a7d8-6480c35fd607.png)
 ### Looking at data filtered by category Theater we discovered that canceled and unsuccessful campaigns stayed steady throughout the year while more campaigns were successful in the summer months.